 I did a final walk-through of my custom-built home in Seattle 10 years to the day that I first landed in the US, with two suitcases and a duffel bag.
-(Update: I am now offering that home for sale.
-See FremontClassic.com.)
+(I sold it a decade later.)

 I traveled more than 300,000 km over a 16-month period, flying from Seattle to Chicago and back just about every weekend during the first half of my MBA program.
-That's 80% of the Moon's distance from Earth.
-(Guess what my answer would be to: "How far would you go to pursue higher education?")
+That's 80% of the Moon's distance from Earth and my answer to, "How far would you go to pursue higher education?"